-Before Christmas last year, I was asking K about her wish list.
+Before Christmas last year, I was asking my daughter, Krista, about her wish list.
 One of the toys she asked for was… Orbeez!

 Have you guys seen these things?